 Guest Post by Mel from Meet Mel at the Gate

 Travel back in time to see what a typical Antioquia town looked like at the turn of the century.
-Set up in 1978, Pueblito Paisa is a replica of an old town – with a church, a stone fountain, local cuisine and an idyllic atmosphere.
-Pueblito Paisa means ”little town” but it’s a place of contrasts and the perfect first stop during a city tour in Medellin.
+Set up in 1978, Pueblito Paisa is a replica of an old town.
+It has everything – a church, a stone fountain, local cuisine, and an idyllic atmosphere.
+Pueblito Paisa means ”little town” but it’s a place of contrasts.
+I think it’s the perfect first stop during a city tour in Medellin.
 The small town is located at Nutibara Hill and offers a stunning panoramic view of the big, modern city of Medellin.